threefoldfoundation/info_sdk/src/4_tokens/different_tokens/tft_lobstr.md

 ## Configure your TFT account

-You can create a TFT account doing the following steps :
+You could create a TFT account doing the following steps :

 - Go to Assets